 NOTE (informative): The bi-directional transfer of S-421 based route plans using SECOM is described in IEC 61174, IEC 63173-1 and IEC 63173-2.

 Sequence Check.
-The ECDIS must ensure updates are applied in uninterrupted sequence.
+Where data products support sequential updating the ECDIS must ensure updates are always applied in uninterrupted sequence.

 Data Integrity and Authentication Check.
 All exchange set contents require the use of digital signatures and the ECDIS must authenticate all updates using the applicable procedures described in S-100 Part 15.
 All updates that do not pass the authentication and data integrity check must not be applied.
 The user must be informed of any authentication or data integrity anomalies (refer to SSE codes).
 Update authentication and data integrity related messages for the user may be combined to avoid flooding the user, but must all be logged

 Applicability.
 Updates not relating to a dataset within the set of datasets in the System Database may be discarded.